Telecommunications Line Installers and Repairers

 Repair workers handle service calls when there has been an interruption in service.
 They travel to a customer's home or business and trouble-shoot where the technical failure has occurred.

 Training for both types of work is largely provided on-the-job, with the best prospects being at large phone and cable companies.
 Due to deregulation and the expansion of cable and other telecommunication services, this field should expand, as the public demands the latest electronic pipeline be made available to them.

-Pull up cable by hand from large reels mounted on trucks; then pull lines through ducts by hand or with winches.
+Pull up cable by hand from large reels mounted on trucks.

 Lay underground cable directly in trenches or string it through conduits running through trenches.